Sherman Oaks, Los Angeles

-Sherman Oaks is a neighborhood in the city of Los Angeles, California located in the San Fernando Valley, founded in 1927.
-The neighborhood includes a portion of the Santa Monica Mountains, which gives Sherman Oaks a lower population density than some other areas in Los Angeles.
+Sherman Oaks is a neighborhood in the city of Los Angeles, Los Angeles County, California, United States.
+Located within the San Fernando Valley region, the neighborhood includes a portion of the Santa Monica Mountains.

 History

-A partner of the Los Angeles Suburban Homes Company, Gen. Moses Hazeltine Sherman, developed Sherman Oaks.
+A partner of the Los Angeles Suburban Homes Company, Gen. Moses Hazeltine Sherman developed Sherman Oaks.
 The company had subdivided 1000 acre of land that would become Sherman Oaks.
 In 1927, each acre was sold for $780.
 Sherman's other major venture was the Los Angeles Pacific Railroad.